niplav/site/text_reviews.md

 > works of ethical philosophers; it is that no one ever, ever wins
 > the debate

-*–F. Bailey Norwood/Jayson L. Lusk, “Compassion, by the Pound” p.
+*– F. Bailey Norwood/Jayson L. Lusk, “Compassion, by the Pound” p.
 388, 2011*

 The chapter on Talking with Economists is better, but plagued with the eternal problem of economics: people don't like it, and the same